hoangduytran/blender-manual/manual/contribute/guides/writing_guide.rst

   | "Blender has 23 different kinds of modifiers."
   | "Enabling previews adds 65536 bytes to the size of each blend-file (unless it is compressed)."

-  These details are not useful for users to memorize and they become quickly outdated.
+  These details are not useful for users and become quickly outdated.
 - Avoid documenting bugs.

-  Blender often has 100's of bugs fixed between releases, so it is not realistic to reference even a fraction of them from the manual, while keeping this list up to date.
+  Blender often has hundreds of bugs fixed between releases, so the manual cannot be expected to keep up.

   Issues that are known to the developers and are not going to be resolved before the next release can be documented as *Known Limitations*.
   In some cases, it may be best to include them in the :doc:`troubleshooting </troubleshooting/index>` section.
-- Avoid product placements, i.e. unnecessarily promoting software or hardware brands.
+- Avoid product placements, e.g. unnecessarily promoting software or hardware brands.
   Keep content vendor-neutral where possible.
 - Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it.